MarkvanMents/docs/content/studio-how-to/pages-how-to-set-validation-and-editability.md

----
-title: "Set Fields as Read-Only or Required"
+# Set Fields as Read-Only or Required
-category: "Pages"
-description: "Describes how to set validation and editability in Mendix Studio."
-menu_order: 20
-tags: ["studio", "pages", "form", "how to", "validation", "required", "read-only", "editability"]
----

 ## 1 Introduction